 - User/Developer Images: When you develop your application and want to ship your product/software as a docker image, you use those root image (based on your need), add your software package and other dependencies into that and then build your own image.

-- Container – Container is the component in docker architecture who’s responsible for hosting your image and running your application.
+- Container – Container is the component in docker architecture which is responsible for hosting your image and running your application.

 - DAEMON – Docker daemon is responsible for making your container run.
 It’s also responsible for the deployment of your image into a container.
 Ideally, in case of VM, you yourself do RDP into VM guest OS.
-But since a Docker image doesn’t contain anything related to guest OS, we need something that does operations on the user’s behalf.
+Since a Docker image doesn’t contain anything related to guest OS, we need something that carry out operations on the user’s behalf.
 So, think of a Daemon is a background running service that takes command from a user and executes at appropriate places.

 - Docker CLI or Remote API – We discussed that a Daemon accepts the command and then performs some operation at an appropriate place but we didn’t mention where to write these commands.
-So, Docker CLI is the one where you execute those commands.
-Remote API is HTTP API that allows you to execute different commands for automation.
-You can get the reference of APIs from here – https://docs.docker.com/engine/api/v1.24/#1-brief-introduction
+So, Docker CLI is the place where you execute those commands.
+Remote API is an HTTP API that allows you to execute different commands for automation.
+You can get the reference of APIs from here –https://docs.docker.com/engine/api/v1.24/#1-brief-introduction

 - Create a directory, name if “PlainHtml”